Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 Reads Front, Back, Left, Right, Diagonal-Front-Left, Diagonal-Front-Right.
 All sensors share VCC → 5 V and GND → GND, each has its own TRIG/ECHO pins.
+Errors I made - connecting the trig pins in one digital pin (for sequential reading).
+This made the program complex and led to crashing.
 ```cpp
 // ------------------- Pin mappings -------------------
 #define TRIG_F   2